How I maintain my want-to-read list

 For many years, my system was basically this: every time I came across a compelling book recommendation, I added the book to my want-to-read list on Goodreads.

 The list was frustrating because it lacked context.
 Aside from the most recently added books, I could never remember why I’d added a given book.
 Where had I come across the recommendation?
 Who had recommended it, and why?
-And what did my past self think I would get out of it if I eventually did read it?
+And what did my past self think I would get out of it?
 After a few years, my want-to-read list had grown to more than 600 books, and was completely uncurated.
 It effectively represented a list of books I had heard of.
 Not very useful.

 Luckily, there was an easy fix: start keeping track of context.
 I switched from Goodreads to Google Sheets, and made a spreadsheet with the following columns: